metacraft-labs/py2nim_deprecated/transformations.md

 A Python function can be translated to many Nim overloads of the same function.
 We might try to detect generic Python functions and translate them as such.

 ## Classes

-They are translated to an object type and functions working on it (a better, method-based translation will be generated next)
+They are translated to an object type and functions working on it.
+If a class is inherited, methods are created, otherwise proc.

 ## Python constructs